A native macOS workspace where every coding agent stays visible, recoverable, and within reach from the UI or CLI.

 Fan out as many agents as you have ideas.

-Every task launches into its own worktree-isolated room.
-Branches don't collide, diffs don't drift, agents don't fight over the same files.
+Every task launches into its own room.
+Opt into worktree isolation and branches don't collide, diffs don't drift, agents don't fight over the same files.
 Review them side-by-side when they're done.

 Task launches a worktree